TheBoxyBear/charttools/docs/FileFormats/chart.md

 `Name` is the name of the metadata entry, written in PascalCase.

 `Value` is the value of the metadata entry.
-The data type of `Value String data is surrounded by quotation marks while numerical data.
+The data type of `Value` depends on which entry it is paired to.
+Strings are surrounded by quotation marks which must be removed when parsed.

 The order of metadata objects may vary, so you should *not* rely on the order to identify each object, and should only rely on their keys.